Edexcel Computer Science Binary Revision Notes

 Master Edexcel Computer Science Binary using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Binary is the fundamental language of computers, using only two digits, 0 and 1, to represent all data.
-It forms the basis of all computing processes and data storage.
+Binary is the fundamental language of computers, consisting of only two digits: 0 and 1.
+It is used to represent all types of data in computing, from numbers to text and images.

 Key Concepts